Booking Speakers on the Arts

 • Other equipment as specified by the speaker

-* If PowerPoint equipment is not available, VMFA may be able to provide such.
-Phone 804.204.2671 to confirm availability.
+* If PowerPoint equipment is not available, VMFA may be able to provide this equipment.
+Please phone 804.204.2671 to confirm availability.